strexx/Ultimate-Frisbee-App/README.md

 # Ultimate Frisbee App (UFA)
-**This is the main README of the Ultimate Frisbee APP repository.**
+**This is the main README of the Ultimate Frisbee App repository.**

 - [Go to the individual README of contributor Fons Hettema](https://github.com/strexx/Ultimate-Frisbee-App)
 - [Go to the individual README of contributor Melvin Reijnoudt](https://github.com/melvinr/Ultimate-Frisbee-App)